frictionlessdata/new-website/README.md

 # New Website

 This is the new website to be released in 2020.
-It reflects the updates did on Frictionless Data's brand.
+It reflects the recent updates made to Frictionless Data's brand.

 ## Development